kswarren/hello-world/README.md

 hello-world
 ===========

-This is a test repository for learning purposes
+This is a test repository for learning purposes.

+I am new to this, and kinda shy....